gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 }
 ```

-The header section in `kernel.cu` only exists to ensure syntax highlighting and autocompletion work.
+The header section in `kernel.cu` only exists to ensure syntax highlighting and autocompletion work during development with VSCode.
 When we compile the kernel, we can generate the header dynamically depending on the required parameters.
-You can see my full example here: https://github.com/gau-nernst/gn-kernels/tree/aa0a6794/gn_kernels/cuda_mm.
+You can see my full example here: https://github.com/gau-nernst/gn-kernels/tree/2263c25/gn-kernels/cuda_mm.

 ### Missing CUDA and C++ headers :(

-It's pretty standard to include `<cuda_bf16.h>` and/or `<cuda_fp16.h>` headers to work with BF16/FP16 dtypes.
+It's pretty standard to include `<cuda_bf16.h>` and `<cuda_fp16.h>` headers to work with BF16/FP16 dtypes.
 However, trying to compile code using those headers with NVRTC results in errors.

 ```
 E           RuntimeError: Kernel compilation failed: